-There must be a surprise.
+There needs to be a surprise.

-I should enter a fully-lightened
+I should enter a fully lit,

 and be forced to say